 Connecting cards, also called the middle cards, are mid-value cards such as cards from 3s to 8s.
 Using these connecting cards, you can easily make the required sets and sequences.
 If you don’t have jokers or connecting cards, it’s wise to consider dropping out.

-When Should You Consider for a Middle Drop?
+When Should You Consider a Middle Drop in Rummy?

-Evaluating your points at every point in the game and understanding your cards is crucial to deciding whether or not you should go for a drop.
+Evaluating your points at every point in the game and understanding your cards is crucial to deciding when to drop in rummy.
 Now that you know the circumstances when you can choose the drop option in online rummy, without a doubt, you will notice an improvement in your next game.
 Whenever you feel stuck in the game, analyze if it is worth playing another round or wiser to drop out.
 Lastly, always remember that dropping out is not equivalent to losing the rummy game.